-Recognizing our Women in Tech – Solisariana Moore
+Recognizing our Women in Tech – Facility Security Officer Solisariana Moore

-Continuing our March series highlighting several female members of the Spathe family in celebration of the 100th anniversary of the 19th Amendment, this spotlight goes to Spathe Systems’ Facility Security Officer, Solisariana Moore.
+Continuing our March series highlighting several female members of the Spathe family in celebration of the 100th anniversary of the 19th Amendment, this spotlight goes to Solisariana Moore.

 Another one of Spathe’s military veterans, Solisariana (or known better around the office as “Nana”) spent 8 years in the United States Air Force Reserves, before going into Inactive Reserves to focus on her family.
-Nana’s expertise resides in professional security where she has over ten years of experience.
-At Spathe, Nana manages and maintains personnel security clearances, Spathe’s facility clearance, periodic reinvestigations, and contractor visit requests in JPAS.
+For the past 10 years she has worked in both large and small businesses within the Defense contracting industry.
+Her expertise spans across all the functional areas within the business lifecycle and is critical to the success of SPATHE.

 “It’s taken some time, but I think women have finally started to break down barriers regarding diversity. ” – Spathe Systems’ Facility Security Officer, Solisariana Moore